Introduction

 Monitor and Optimize Data Analytics Processes

-- Conduct Regular Audits: Periodic audits of analytics processes are vital to uncover inefficiencies or areas for enhancement.
+- Conduct audits: Periodic audits of analytics processes are vital to uncover inefficiencies or areas for enhancement.
 This involves examining information sources, algorithms, and user feedback to ensure optimal functionality.
 Research indicates that ‘audited hedge funds attract more capital inflows from investors after reporting high performance compared to unaudited funds,’ underscoring the importance of regular audits.

 Conclusion